marcusrbrown/marcusrbrown/README.md

 👋🏽
 ==

 Hi!
-My name is Marcus R. Brown, I am a father of five and a software developmer.
+My name is Marcus R. Brown, I am a father of five and a software developer.

 You've landed on my GitHub profile.